6 OOP Concepts in Java with examples

 }

-class first sets a value for each field with the setter methods, then prints out the values using the getter methods.
+The TestAnimal class first creates a new Animal object (called myAnimal), then defines a value for each field with the setter methods, and finally prints out the values using the getter methods.

 public static void main(String[] args) {